-The NIH defines maternal morbidity (MM) as any short- or long-term health problems that result from being pregnant and giving birth (NIH, 2022).
-In this report, we looked at the six morbidities reported in the birth records: pregnant person transfusion, perineal laceration, ruptured uterus, unplanned hysterectomy, admission to intensive care, and unplanned operations.
-About 7% of pregnant people with a deceased infant had MM from 2015-2019.
-The 5-year IMR for pregnant people with MM in Allegheny County was 16.1 per 1,000 live births.
-The most common morbidities among pregnant people of deceased infants included admission to intensive care (63%), unplanned operations (26%), and pregnancy-related transfusion (22%).
+The National Institutes of Health (NIH) defines maternal morbidity (MM) as short or long-term health problems that result from being pregnant and giving birth (NIH, 2022).
+In this report, we looked at the six morbidities reported in the birth records: pregnant person transfusion, perineal laceration, ruptured uterus, unplanned hysterectomy, admission to intensive care and unplanned operations.
+About 7 percent of pregnant people with a deceased infant had MM from 2015-2019.
+The five-year IMR for pregnant people with MM in Allegheny County was 16.1 per 1,000 live births.
+The most common morbidities among pregnant people of deceased infants included admission to intensive care (63%), unplanned operations (26%) and pregnancy-related transfusion (22%).